rowcased/rowcased.github.io/alternate_page.md

 ### 2. Translator

-#### The Long Story<br>
-Shortly after beginning my study of C, I decided to try writing a translation into that language of a simple kata I had previously solved in Python.
-I made some mistakes, but there were moderators knowlegable in the language to scrutinize my work.
-I appreciated that they would usually only tell me _what_ the problem was so up to me to figure out how to fix it.
-Much to my delight the translation was approved and I just kept making more.
-All new kata and translation submissions are thus peer-reviewed by moderators, and only when all issues are fixed by the translator will the moderator approve the translation for use on the website.
-Once it's active on the site, if any issue arises, it's up to the translator to fix the problem to resolve the issue.
-I like the idea that coders all around the world are honing their skills on the random tests suites I constructed for use on the wensite.
-Learned how interact.

 #### The Short Story<br>
-One day while studying C, I thought I'd try translating a kata.
-A moderator reviewed it, and after I made some revisions it was approved for use on the website.
-I enjoyed the experience and just kept on making translations.
-I like the idea that coders all around the world are honing their skills on the random tests suites I constructed for use on the wensite.
+One day I tried translating a kata from Python to C. A moderator reviewed it, I made revisions, and it was approved for use on the website.
+I enjoyed this and just kept translating.
+I like that coders worldwide use my tests to improve their skills.

 #### The Stats<br>
 * 119 ~ number of translations from Python to C